Easy & clear steps. We’ve got you covered!eBook March 2020

 This eBook on working from home employee monitoring has been prepared by a team of employee monitoring experts, who have been successfully serving businesses for 20+ years by offering WorkTime as an employee monitoring solution.

-Main topics and ideas of this eBook are:
+Main topics and ideas of this eBook:

-- If you decide to announce employee monitoring, or if you need to create employee monitoring policies etc. - we've got this covered for you (samples are included in this eBook).
+- If you decide to announce employee monitoring, or if you need to create employee monitoring policies, etc. - we've got you covered(samples are included in this eBook).

 Read more below!

 WorkTime - Who we areWe are a team of employee productivity monitoring experts with 20+ years of successful experience in the employee monitoring field.
-WorkTime is the only non-invasive, pure productivity monitoring software on the market.
+WorkTime is the only non-invasive, pure productivity monitoring software available on the market.